Hub (Minneapolis, Minnesota)

 The Hub (also referred to as Hub Minneapolis and Hub on Campus) is a luxury residential apartment building located in Minneapolis, Minnesota.
+The building features two hot tubs and a pool.
 The project was first announced under the working name 311 Harvard, before being renamed as the Hub during construction.
 The building was designed by Hartshorne Plunkard Architecture and includes 407 residential units designated for the campus population of the nearby University of Minnesota.
 It also contains leasable retail space, with current tenants including Caribou Coffee, Chase Bank, Wells Fargo, and Roti Modern Mediterranean.

 Construction and opening

 Construction began on the Hub in October 2016 with a traditional groundbreaking ceremony.
 In the official proposal for the Hub, the completed project would become one of the tallest structures located near the University of Minnesota campus.

 Design

 The exterior contains a 268 ft (82 m) glass curtain wall, inspired by neighboring urban walls within the vicinity.
 Holly Dolezalek from Minneapolis financial magazine Finance & Commerce named it one of the "Top Projects of 2018", highlighting its efforts to continue construction despite numerous setbacks.